All on x and All on 4 framework options

 What is our preference for an all on x framework?

 Finally, my ideal all on x prosthesis is titanium or CrCo framework with some sort of porcelain teeth on one arch and nanocomposite teeth on the other arch.
-This allows the teeth to be the shock absorber instead of the frame.
-I do have some instances where I think the polymer frameworks are a better choice, but since the products are new I worry about long term durability.
+This allows the teeth to be the shock absorber instead of the framework or the implants.
+I have instances where I prefer the polymer frameworks such as cases with little or no cantilevers, but since the products are new I worry about long term durability.
 Since you have an interest in framework choices you likely have an interest in tooth selection too, therefore our all on 4 teeth selection page may be of interest.